-Every holiday season in New York City, Christmas markets pop up where you can shop for seasonal arts and crafts, enjoy special foods and celebrate the holiday spirit.
+Every holiday season in New York City, Christmas markets pop up where you can shop for seasonal arts and local crafts, enjoy delicious foods, and celebrate the holiday spirit.

 We love Winter Village so much that it’s a stop on our pay-what-you-wish Holiday Lights and Window Displays Tour!

-Below is all you need to know about this holiday ‘village’ including dates and open hours, shops, food stalls, and more.
+Below is all you need to know about this holiday ‘village’ including dates and open hours, vendors, food options, and more.

 Where and When

-The charming Winter Village is located in Bryant Park which runs from 40th to 42nd Street between 5th and 6th Avenue (map).
+The charming Winter Village is located in Bryant Park which runs from 40th to 42nd Street between 5th and 6th Avenue in Midtown Manhattan (map).

 Hours are usually extended after Thanksgiving.
 Some stalls in the village will be open on Thanksgiving & Christmas Day.